idris-community/idris2-tls/README.md

 If you have tested the `MonadRandom IO` implementation on any platforms which we have not tested, feel free to open a PR and change this `README.md`.

-If your own implementation of `MonadRandom IO` for whatever reasons, an example of how they are implemented can be found [here](src/Crypto/Random).
+If you need to write your own implementation of `MonadRandom IO` for whatever reasons, an example of how they are implemented can be found [here](src/Crypto/Random).

 We have also implemented our own bindings and library for C networking.
 The official network library is decidedly not used because it uses `String` for payloads.
 This makes handling NUL bytes extremely difficult since `String` is NUL terminated.
 Therefore, we made our own bindings which uses `List Bits8`